 For women staying in the residence halls during the week of Primary Recruitment, there are meals included in the cost of staying on campus.
 Breakfast, lunch, and dinner are included on most days of recruitment.
 For women that are commuting, there is the opportunity to purchase a meal card for the residence halls during the week of Primary Recruitment, and this cost is $135.
 If you do not choose to purchase a meal card, there are plenty of food options close to campus.

 What happens if I end up with chapters that I don’t want to join on Preference Round?

 You are not required to accept a bid from a chapter that does not seem like the right fit for you.
-If you truly feel that way, you may remove yourself from the Formal Fall Recruitment process.
+If you truly feel that way, you may remove yourself from the Primary Recruitment process.
 Recruitment Counselors are available to talk you through this decision and support your choice.

 Does being a legacy guarantee a bid?

 Being a legacy does not guarantee a bid for many chapters.
 These specifications depends on each chapter’s policy.

 The earliest that you can participate in Panhellenic Recruitment would be Primary Recruitment starting on September 6th.
 Panhellenic sororities do not hold recruitment events during the summer and should only be promoting Panhellenic recruitment during that time.

 How much of a time commitment is being in a sorority?